cgeo/cgeo.github.io/development.md

 Our source code is hosted on [GitHub](https://github.com/cgeo/cgeo).
 If you want to participate in the development, just check the [Readme](https://github.com/cgeo/cgeo/blob/master/README.md) and our [Wiki](https://github.com/cgeo/cgeo/wiki).

-## Developer chat

-If you want to contact the developers directly, join our IRC channel [#cgeo on freenode.net](https://webchat.freenode.net/?channels=%23cgeo).
-It might take some time until someone can respond to your question, most activity happens in the evening (European time zones).

 ## Our website

 Like our application also this website is [open source](https://github.com/cgeo/cgeo.github.io).
 If you want to fix a typo or otherwise improve it, you are welcome to contribute as described in the [readme file](https://github.com/cgeo/cgeo.github.io/blob/master/README.md).